BendingSpoons/katana-swift/README.md

 }
 ```

-The `Store` contains and manages your entire app state and it is responsible for dispatching actions and updating the state
+The `Store` contains and manages your entire app `State` and it is responsible for dispatching `Actions` and updating the `State`.

 ```swift
 let store = Store<CounterState>()
 store.dispatch(IncrementCounter())
 ```

-you can ask the `Store` to be notified about every change in the app state
+You can ask the `Store` to be notified about every change in the app `State`.

 ```swift
 store.addListener() {